Convergence of magnitude of finite positive definite metric spaces: Introduction

 As \cite{Leinster2013} shows, magnitude is not continuous in general with respect to the Gromov-Hausdorff distance. \cite{Meckes2013} provided partial affirmative answers, namely that magnitude is lower semicontinuous when restricted to positive definite metric spaces and that magnitude is continuous when restricted to positively weighted metric spaces.
 Even under some relatively strong restrictions, the continuity is not regained immediately: for subsets of Euclidean spaces and with respect to Hausdorff distance in $\bR^d$, magnitude is continuous when restricted to convex subsets \cite{LeinsterMeckes2016}, but not in general \cite{Gimperlein+2022}. \cite{Katsumasa+2025} shows that magnitude is nowhere continuous among finite metric spaces and that a slightly weaker notion, ``generic'' continuity, holds.
 As we do not have one convenient continuity theorem, it is natural to refine the discussion and try various additional assumptions, weaker notions, and so on.

 In this vein, this article examines the continuity of magnitude of finite positive definite metric spaces with respect to the Gromov-Hausdorff distance, but with a specific restriction of domain of magnitude.
 More precisely, we can observe that any ball in Gromov-Hausdorff distance with center $X$ and sufficiently small radius can be partitioned in a canonical way.
 Roughly speaking, we classify any other metric space $X'$ close enough to $X$ into countably many types, according to the count of elements in $X'$ that can be considered close to $x$ for each $x \in X$.
 In a later part of this article, we precisely define the term ``clustered in type $r$,'' and the concept turns out critical in the convergence of magnitude as our main theorem states: \begin{thm} Let $X$ and $X_n$ $(n=1,2,\cdots)$ be finite positive definite metric spaces, $r = \langle r_1,r_2,\cdots,r_m \rangle$ a finite monotone decreasing sequence of natural numbers, $\|r \|_1 := r_1 + r_2 + \cdots$ the sum of $r$, and $k$ a natural number.
-Then the statement \begin{quote} If $\lim_{n \rightarrow \infty} X_n = X$ in Gromov-Hausdorff distance, each $X_n$ $(n=1,2,\cdots)$ is clustered in type $r$, and $\#X = k$, then $\lim_{n\rightarrow \infty} |X_n| = |X|$. \end{quote} is true if and only if $\|r\|_1 \leq 2$, $k = 1,2,\cdots$ or $\| r\|_1=3$, $k=1$. \end{thm} Meanwhile, the restriction to finite positive definite metric spaces enables the geometric approach proposed in \cite{AsaoGomi2025,Devriendt2025}, transforming metric spaces into finite Euclidean subsets and associating magnitudes to circumradii.
-The transform is especially useful in constructing counterexamples because we can depend on Euclidean geometry instead of abstractness of metric spaces.
+Then the statement \begin{quote} If $\lim_{n \rightarrow \infty} X_n = X$ in Gromov-Hausdorff distance, each $X_n$ $(n=1,2,\cdots)$ is clustered in type $r$, and $\#X = k$, then $\lim_{n\rightarrow \infty} |X_n| = |X|$. \end{quote} is true if and only if $\|r\|_1 \leq 2$, $k = 1,2,\cdots$ or $\| r\|_1=3$, $k=1$. \end{thm} And we immediately obtain the following corollary, which explains how the cardinality matter for the convergence of magnitude: \begin{cor} Let $X$ and $X_n$ $(n=1,2,\cdots)$ be finite positive definite metric spaces.
+Then the statement